 Thank you for your letter dated October 20th, 2014 requesting approval to undertake advance site work prior to the receipt of a building permit.

 On May 14th, 2013, the Portland Planning Board approved with conditions a proposal to construct a commercial development that includes a 3,850 sq. ft. convenience store with an ATM and fuel station (14 filling dispensers plus a future compressed natural gas pump and electric recharging stations), a small farmstand associated with the convenience store, and 26 parking spaces.
-An amendment application that alters the layout, landscape and stormwater system is currently under review but an approval letter is imminent pending the receipt of the final Landscape Plan.
+An amendment application that alters the layout, landscape and stormwater system is currently under review and an approval letter is pending upon the receipt of the final Landscape Plan for review.

 As provided in Section 14-532, this letter serves as the written permission from the Planning Authority to commence site work on this project prior to the issuance of a building permit.
-The permitted advance site work is limited to the extent of work listed below and does not include the clearing of the site except for the area that needs to be filled in the south part of the site; commencement of the work is subject to the conditions outlined in this letter:
+The permitted advance site work is limited to the Extent of Work listed below and does not include clearing the entire development area of the site, except for the area that needs to be filled in the south part of the site and shown in yellow on the attached plan.
+Commencement of the work is subject to the conditions listed below and no clearing or grading shall be performed beyond what is explicitly granted with this letter :

 Extent of Work

-Filling of the southern portion of the site in accordance with the approved amended site plans;
+Filling of the southern portion of the site in accordance with the approved amended site plans and the extent shown on the attached plan;

 Installation of erosion and sedimentation controls shown in the approved amendment plans;

-Permanently loam and seed the filled slope as in 1) above;
+Permanently loam and seed the filled slope as in 1) above; (I thought this was not possible and that they needed to use the DEP measures for winter stabilization).

-Create a temporary service road to the filled area, avoiding the removal of all trees over XXX diameter and incorporating erosion control measures as necessary.
+Create a temporary service road to the filled area, avoiding the removal of all trees over 12” diameter and incorporating erosion control measures as necessary.